magoo/Vault-for-Incident-Responders/README.md

 -value          	rumplestiltskin
 ```

-This tries to retrieve it a second time, but the token is burnt and doesn't exist anymore.
+Here we are, trying to retrieve it a second time, but the token is burnt and doesn't exist anymore.

 ```bash
 ➜  ~ vault unwrap d0f24a38-fd5b-97cd-d975-3ac1b3398d72